 RELATED TRAINING & EDUCATION

-If you’d like to learn more about this Free Service Package and how to implement it into your practice, be sure to check out Phil’s 90-minute presentation entitled, “Generate More Revenue & Retain More Clients with a Free Service Package”.
+If you’d like to learn more about this Free Service Package and how to implement it into your practice, be sure to check out Phil’s 60-minute presentation entitled, “How to Develop a More Consistent and Steady Stream of Revenue from Your Existing Clients!”.
 For more information and to purchase, click here.

 ABOUT THE AUTHOR

-Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – now in its 35th year of business.
+Attorney Philip J. Kavesh is the principal of one of the largest estate planning firms in California – – Kavesh, Minor and Otis – – with over 40 years of experience.
 He is also the President of The Ultimate Estate Planner, Inc., which provides a variety of training, marketing and practice-building products and services for estate planning professionals.
-If you would like more information or have a question for him, he can be reached at firstname.lastname@example.org or by phone at 1-866-754-6477.
+If you would like more information or have a question for him, he can be reached at email@example.com or by phone at 1-866-754-6477.

 Image courtesy of iosphere at FreeDigitalPhotos.net.